XachaB/Qumin/sphinx/publications.rst

 Here are publications which made use of Qumin.
 If you use Qumin in a publication, send me an email at with the reference at s.<last name>@surrey.ac.uk in order to be cited here !

+- Herce, Borja & Bogdan Pricop.
+Accepted.
+VeLeRo: An inflected verbal lexicon of Standard Romanian and a quantitative analysis of morphological predictability.
+Language Resources and Evaluation.
+- Herce, Borja.
+Submitted.
+VeLePa: Central Pame verbal inflection in a quantitative perspective.
 - Beniamine, Sacha.
 (2021) "`One lexeme, many classes: inflection class systems as lattices <https://langsci-press.org/catalog/book/262>`_" , In: One-to-Many Relations in Morphology, Syntax and Semantics , Ed. by Berthold Crysmann and Manfred Sailer.
 Berlin: Language Science Press.
 - Beniamine, Sacha, Olivier Bonami, Ana R. Luís (2021).
 The fine implicative structure of European Portuguese conjugation.
 In: Isogloss.
 Open Journal of Romance Linguistics.
 DOI:  ` 10.5565/rev/isogloss.109 <https://doi.org/10.5565/rev/isogloss.109>`_
 -  Olivier Bonami, Sacha Beniamine (2021).
 Leaving the stem by itself.
 In: Marcia Haag, Sedigheh Moradi, Andrija Petrovic, Janie Rees-Miller (eds.), All Things Morphology: Its independence and its interfaces